arceos-hypervisor/doc/README.md

 ## Deploy

 Currently, the AxVisor documentation website is hosted on GitHub Pages: https://arceos-hypervisor.github.io/doc/.
-The repository is configured to deploy via GitHub Actions by default (GitHub supports both Actions and Branch deployment methods).
+The repository is configured to deploy via GitHub Actions by default (GitHub supports both Actions and Branch deployment methods.
+Now we are using branch method.).
 Once the source code is committed to the repository, GitHub Actions will be automatically triggered to deploy the site.

 ## Contributing